On Experiments: Experiments

 An \emph{experiment} is a Markov transition $e \in \MM(\Theta, \obs)$.
 We call $\obs$ the observation space of the experiment.
 We assume that $\obs$ is finite.
-The distribution $e(\theta)$ summarizes the decision maker's uncertainty in the observation when $\theta$ is the value of the unknown.
-Allowing $\obs$ to vary yields a category $\MM(\Theta,-)$, of elements under $\Theta$.
+The distribution $e(\theta)$ summarizes the uncertainty of the decision maker in the observation when $\theta$ is the unknown value.
+Leaving $\obs$ to vary yields a category $\MM(\Theta,-)$, of elements under $\Theta$.
 Objects of this category are experiments with arrows given by commutative triangles,

-The Markov transition $f$ can be understood as adding noise to the experiment $e$, yielding the corrupted experiment $e'$.
+The Markov transition $f$ can be understood as adding noise to the experiment $e$, which results in the corrupted experiment $e'$.
 After observing the results of an experiment, the decision maker is tasked with choosing a suitable action.
-They do this via a \emph{decision rule}. \\ \\ A \emph{decision rule} is a Markov transition $d \in \MM(\obs, A)$.
-The distribution $d(z)$ summarizes the decision makers uncertainty in which action to choose, given an observation $z \in \obs$.
+They do this through \emph{decision rules}. \\ \\ A \emph{decision rule} is a Markov transition $d \in \MM(\obs, A)$.
+The distribution $d(z)$ summarizes the uncertainty of decision maker in which action to choose, given an observation $z \in \obs$.
 We define the \emph{risk},

-The risk measures the quality of the final action chosen by the decision maker when they use the decision rule $d$, after performing experiment $e$, assuming $\theta$ is the true value of the unknown.
-The risk does not provide a single number for the comparison of experiments, rather it provides an entire \emph{risk profile}.
-To compare risks directly, the decision maker can use the \emph{Bayesian} or \emph{max} risks defined as,
+The risk measures the quality of the final action chosen by the decision maker when using the decision rule $d$, after performing the experiment $e$, assuming $\theta$ is the true value of the unknown.
+The risk does not provide a single number for the comparison of experiments; rather, it provides an entire \emph{risk profile}.
+To compare risks directly, the decision maker can use \emph{Bayesian} or \emph{max} risks defined as

 respectively.
-The Bayesian risk is more appropriate if the decision maker has some intuition about $\theta$, given in the form of a prior probability distribution $\pi$.
-The max risk is more appropriate if the decision maker has no prior knowledge concerning $\theta$.
+Bayesian risk is more appropriate if the decision maker has some intuition about $\theta$, given in the form of a prior probability distribution $\pi$.
+The maximum risk is more appropriate if the decision maker has no prior knowledge of $\theta$.
 These quantities allow the decision maker to \emph{compare} the usefulness of experiment, decision rule pairs.
-To compare experiments directly, we assume the decision maker uses the \emph{best} decision rule.
+To compare experiments directly, we assume that the decision maker uses the \emph{best} decision rule.
 Define the minimum Bayesian risk and minimax risk as,

 respectively.
 The minimum Bayes risk and the minimax risk are deeply related.

 \begin{theorem} For all experiments $e$ and loss functions $L$,